WiseBanyan is Now Axos Invest-Managed Portfolios

 For the new investor, there is minimal downside; it’s an easy way to begin investing.

-Axos Invest is also a viable option for the intermediate investor, looking to slash fees and get professional portfolio management.
+Axos Invest is also a viable option for investors seeking a variety of distinct investment portfolio choices.
 Even sophisticated investors can find what they want with the Portfolio Plus options.
 Although, SoFi Invest offers zero minimums, zero management fees and financial consultants.
 Other robo-advisor options for investors include Betterment or Personal Capital.

 The only downside is that there are competing robos with free investment management like Schwab and M1 Finance.
 Although, we believe the 0.24% annual fee is quite reasonable.

 - Free Robo-Advisors